 How to get to the Bushwick art collective?

 Bushwick murals can be easily accessed by public transportation or shared rides like Lyft.
 Since we stayed at the East Village Hotel in Manhattan (best value for awesome location aka right in the heart of the bustling East Village which is a culinary hotspot in NYC), we got to the Bushwick collective in Brooklyn via Lyft.
 On our way back we simply took the NYC subway to return to Manhattan.
 The Bushwick neighborhood is accessible by the L line to Jefferson street station and takes about 15-30 min to reach from Manhattan depending on where you are on the island.
-Once you get there, you will be welcomed by rows and rows of large aerosol sprayed murals which are all within walking distance.
+Once you get there, you will be welcomed by rows and rows of gigantic murals created by aerosol spraying technique which are all within walking distance.
 Since this amalgamation of Bushwick wall art is totally public, it is open 24/7.
 You can arrange for a Brooklyn street art tour but I would encourage you to take your sweet time and savor the murals as you walk around.
 A good 2-3 hours on foot should be enough to check off all the murals on your street art Bushwick list.
-The Brooklyn unplugged tours website and Free tours by foot are good resources for Bushwick street art tours, directions and transportation to Bushwick art collective, street artists info and handy Bushwick street art maps.
+The Free tours by foot is a good resource for Bushwick street art tours, directions and transportation to Bushwick art collective, street artists info and handy Bushwick street art maps.

 What kind of Bushwick street art and graffiti will you see?